Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This adds a social layer.

-Readers can join and create virtual book clubs in ‘Community’
+Readers can join exclusive virtual book clubs, hosted by authors, influencers or the Kobo team, in ‘Community’

 New